kaizsv/pikoRT-Spin/README.md

 # pikoRT-Spin
 A Promela model of pikoRT under the Spin model checker. https://github.com/Piko-RT/pikoRT

+Make sure you have enough RAM on your machine.
+52G is the default setting and can be modified in Makefile.
+You can add `MA=<24>` to reduce the memory usage but increase the running time.

 ## Three types of check
 ### Safety
 make safety_bfs